amsgames/laravel-shop/README.md

 }
 ```

-The gateway will require those 2 methods as minimun.
+The gateway will require those `onCharge` method as minimun.
 You can add more depending your needs.

 Once created, you can add it to the `shop.php` config file, like: